joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-10-20-Two-Levers.md

 To calculate the expected number of trips, we will assume that the levers' starting positions are not just unknown but up or down with probability $1/2$.

 We'll first assume that the warden has flipped the left lever down at the start, so that the game ends when all $99$ prisoners have flipped it down twice and the Counter then arrives.
 Now, suppose the left lever is newly flipped down, either by the warden or by one of the prisoners.
-Let $E(m,n)$ be the expected number of remaining trips, given that $m$ prisoners have flipped the left lever just once and $n$ have flipped it twice.
+Let $E(m,n)$ be the expected number of remaining visits, given that $m$ prisoners have flipped the left lever just once and $n$ have flipped it twice.
 We are looking for $E(0,0)$.

 If all prisoners have flipped the left lever twice, then the game ends when the Counter next visits, which, given the $1/100$ probability of her visiting each time, is expected to be $100$ more visits.
 So we know that: